Collisio-Adolebitque/Productivity/README.md

 Any Engineer worth their salt recognises what all physicists already know.
 All things (including those things outside of work) are interconnected (and often dependent) systems.
 This repo is a gathering of research, thoughts and ideas to optimise the systems that a productive day depends on.

 **NB:** I am not a medical or research professional.
 Much of the content below is taken from others research and I will endeavour to include citations where possible.
-If you disagree with it, or
+If you disagree with it, or have better evidence for a particular postion, I am always happy to discuss.

 #### General Truths